e-gov/TARA-Doku/TechnicalSpecification.md

 2 Calculate from the `R` nonce word the `H = hash(R)`hash, for example by using the SHA256 hash algorithm and by converting the result to the Base64 format: `vCg0HahTdjiYZsI+yxsuhm/0BJNDgvVkT6BAFNU394A=`.

-3 Add an order to set a cookie to the authentication request, for example:
+3 Add an order to set a cookie for the client application domain with a value of R immediately before making the authentication request, for example:

 `Set-Cookie ETEENUS=XoD2LIie4KZRgmyc; HttpOnly`,

 where `ETEENUS` is a freely selected cookie name.
 The `HttpOnly` attribute must be applied to the cookie.

-4 Set the following value for the `state` parameter calculated based on section 2:
+4 Set the following value, in the authentication request to TARA, for the `state` parameter calculated based on section 2:

 `GET ... state=vCg0HahTdjiYZsI+yxsuhm/0BJNDgvVkT6BAFNU394A=`

 Length of `state` parameter must be minimally 8 characters.

-Thus, two elements are sent in an authentication request: a nonce word for including in the cookie and the hash value calculated from the nonce word in the `state` parameter.
-The client application is not required to remember the nonce word or the hash value.

 In the course of processing the redirect request, the client application must:

-5 Take the `ETEENUS` value of the cookie received with the request.
+5 Take the `ETEENUS` value of the cookie received with the request (two user specific elements are sent with the redirect request: a nonce word as a cookie and the hash value calculated from the nonce word in the `state` parameter).

-6 Calculate the hash based on the cookie value.
+6 Calculate the hash based on the cookie value and encode it with base64.

 7 Verify that the hash matches the `state` value mirrored back in the redirect request.